swaldman/mchange-sysadmin-scripts/README.md

    # Optional
-   PG_BACKUPS_DEST=               # If you'll use the backup-postgres script, an rclone destination to which to send backups MYSQL_ROOT_PASSWORD=           # The root password to your mysql installation MYSQL_BACKUPS_DEST=            # If you'll use the backup-mysql script, an rclone destination to which to send backups
+   PG_BACKUPS_DEST=               # If you'll use the backup-postgres script, an rclone destination to which to send backups MYSQL_BACKUPS_DEST=            # If you'll use the backup-mysql script, an rclone destination to which to send backups

+   # Authentication resources -- probably use these as is!
+   RCLONE_CONFIG=/etc/mchange-sysadmin/rclone.conf
+   PGPASSFILE=/etc/mchange-sysadmin/pgpass
+   MYSQL_DEFAULTS_EXTRA=/etc/mchange-sysadmin/mysql-root@localhost.cnf
    ```

-### 4. Provide `mchange-admin` home-directory resources
+### IV.
+Provide authentication resources

-   Depending which scripts you run, the `mchange-sysadmin` user may require...
+Depending on which scripts you run, and whether you use `rclone` backup destinations, you may need to set up
+the following files:

-   * `~/.config/rclone/rclone.conf` &mdash; this file defines `rclone` destinations
+   * `/etc/mchange-sysadmin/rclone.conf` &mdash; this file defines `rclone` destinations
-     and authentication thereto, if you use `rclone` destinations in backup scripts
+     and authentication thereto, if you use `rclone` destinations in backup scripts.
-   * `~/.pgpass` &mdash; `postgresql` does not permit supplying a password by
-     command-line and disrecommends the use of the `PGPASSWORD` environment variable.
+     One way to get it is just to use `rclone config` and let that generate the config file
+     as `~/.config/rclone/rclone.conf`, then copy that to `/etc/mchange-sysadmin/rclone.conf`.

+     It may work to `export RCLONE_CONFIG=/etc/mchange-sysadmin/rclone.conf`, then run `rclone config`, but I haven't
+     tried it yet.

-     In order for user `mchange-sysadmin` to authenticate as super-user `postgres`,
+   * `/etc/mchange-sysadmin/rclone.conf/pgpass` &mdash; In order for user `mchange-sysadmin` to authenticate as super-user `postgres`,
      you will want to
         1. [Set a password](https://chartio.com/resources/tutorials/how-to-set-the-default-user-password-in-postgresql/) for superuser `postgres`
         2. Verify that your `pg_hba.conf` allows access from localhost with password authentication
            (e.g. `scram-sha-256`)
-        3. Create a `~/.pgpass` file of the form
+        3. Create a `/etc/mchange-sysadmin/rclone.conf/pgpass` file of the form
            ```
            127.0.0.1:5432:*:postgres:<superuser-postgres-password>
            ```
            You need access to ALL databases.
 See the [postgres docs](https://www.postgresql.org/docs/current/libpq-pgpass.html).

+   * `/etc/mchange-sysadmin/mysql-root@localhost.cnf`, which should [look like](https://stackoverflow.com/questions/34916074/how-to-pass-password-from-file-to-mysql-command)
+      ```
+      [client]
+      password="<your-mysql-root-password>"
+      ```

+All these files should be owned by `mchange-sysadmin`, and `chmod 600`.

-### 5. Link service and timer unit files where `systemd` will find them
+### V. Link service and timer unit files where `systemd` will find them

 For example, if you want to use the `backup-postgres` script and you've cloned this distribution into `/usr/local`, then...